epoupon/lms/README.md

 # LMS - Lightweight Media Server

 LMS is a self-hosted media streaming software, released under the GPLv3 license.
-It allows you to access your music and your videos using an http(s) web interface.
+It allows you to access your music using an http(s) web interface.

 ## Features
  - Audio transcode for maximum interoperability and low bandwith requirements
+ - MusicBrainzID support to handle duplicated artist and release names
+ - Filter by genre and/or group
  - User management
- - Playlist support
- - MusicBrainzID support to handle duplicated artist and release names

-Tags are automatically created to facilitate music searching, using:
- - Multi genre information from metadata
- - High-level information from AcousticBrainz

 LMS is written entirely in C++.
 Therefore, it is suitable to run on embedded devices, where space and memory are limited.